 The colorful commercials of the 80s would always have a hungry child uninterested in dinner until the patriarch of the home would proclaim “its Manwich night”.
 Because “A sandwich is a sandwich but a Manwich is a meal”.
 I shuddered to think of all the added sugar that was in that can combined with the horrific white hamburger buns I would pile high with the messy mixture.
 Thankfully today’s keto version is full of all those nostalgic flavors without all the carbs.

 I don’t feel like boiling a pot of water and going through all the trouble of making Cauliflower Mash.

-If you’re not familiar these Microwave Rice Cookers they make cooking Cauliflower Mash a breeze.
-Simply throw a head of cauliflower in in the cooker along with some heavy cream, cream cheese and salt.
-Microwave for two rounds of 6 minutes (12 total) and you’ve got tender delicious cauliflower mash.
-You just need to blend it up smooth with your Stick Blender.
-By the time your sloppy joe mixture is done cooking your hot fresh cauliflower mash is ready to slather on top.
+If you’re not familiar with these Microwave Rice Cookers they make cooking Cauliflower Mash a breeze.
+Simply throw a head of cauliflower in the cooker along with some heavy cream, cream cheese, and salt.
+Microwave for two rounds of 6 minutes (12 total), and you’ve got tender delicious cauliflower mash.
+You just need to blend it up smoothly with your Stick Blender.
+When your sloppy joe mixture is done cooking your hot fresh cauliflower mash is ready to slather on top.

 To make individual servings portion the sloppy Joe mixture into 4 inch cast iron skillets.Top with cauliflower, cheese and jalapeno.
 Makes for great presentation.

 Looking For More Keto Mash Up Recipes Like This One??